President Obama Will Host A White House Music Festival

 The obvious choices come from their playlists.
 Michelle's love for Beyoncé is probably not unrequited, she would be an amazing opening act.
 Demi Lovato, Janelle Monae, and Alicia Keys are all be amazing performers.
 President Obama's taste would actually fill out a festival undercard quite nicely.
 Courtney Barnett and Edward Sharpe & The Magnetic Zeros are appropriately indie to play some daytime sets.
 And Nas and Common could play just before Beyoncé.

 See?
 We have it all planned out.
 Obama, get at us.
-We will organise this.
+We will organize this.

 President Obama announced that he'll host South by South Lawn, a one-day festival on the South Lawn (duh) of the White House on October 3.
 The fest will be in partnership with SXSW, and is still in the planning stages.
 We know that there will be panel discussions, student short films, and live performances.
 But what could those be?